vlang/v/doc/docs.md

 <!--
-NB: there are several special keywords, which you can put after the code fences for v: compile, live, ignore, failcompile, oksyntax, badsyntax, wip, nofmt For more details, do: `v run cmd/tools/check-md.v`
+NB: there are several special keywords, which you can put after the code fences for v: compile, live, ignore, failcompile, oksyntax, badsyntax, wip, nofmt For more details, do: `v check-md`
 -->

 ## Hello World